EMT to Police Officer: Career Guide for Joining the Force

 Becoming a Police Officer

-For an EMT to become a police officer, additional police training is required—all of which is covered during your time in the police academy.
-There you’ll receive a combination of classroom training, hands-on training, and physical training to help prepare you for a job on the police force.
+For an EMT to become a police officer, a good bit of additional police training is, of course, required—and it’s all covered during your time in the police academy.
+There you’ll receive a combination of classroom, hands-on, and physical training to help prepare you for a demanding job in the police force.
 Classes will include:

 - Traffic management